-As application development has evolved, new applications have become loosely coupled based on the Web application model.
+As application development has evolved, new applications have become loosely coupled, often based on the Web application model.
 More and more of today's applications use XML to encode data to be passed over network connections.
-Web applications use HTTP as the fabric for communication between tiers, and therefore must explicitly handle maintaining state between requests.
-This new model is very different from the connected, tightly coupled style of programming that characterized the client/server era, where a connection was held open for the duration of the program's lifetime and no special handling of state was required.
+Web applications use HTTP as the fabric for communication between tiers, and must explicitly handle maintaining state between requests.
+This new model is very different from the connected, tightly coupled style of programming that characterized the client/server era, where a connection was held open for the duration of the program's lifetime, and no special handling of state was required.

-In designing tools and technologies to meet the needs of today's developer, Microsoft recognized that an entirely new programming model for data access was needed, one that is built upon the .NET Framework.
-Building on the .NET Framework ensures that the data access technology would be uniform — components would share a common type system, design patterns, and naming conventions.
+In designing tools and technologies to meet the needs of today's developer, Microsoft recognized that an entirely new programming model for data access was needed, and built it upon the .NET Framework.
+Building on the .NET Framework ensured that the data access technology would be uniform, because components would share a common type system, design patterns, and naming conventions.

 ADO.NET was designed to meet the needs of this new programming model: disconnected data architecture, tight integration with XML, common data representation with the ability to combine data from multiple and varied data sources, and optimized facilities for interacting with a database, all native to the .NET Framework.

 In creating ADO.NET, Microsoft embraced the following design goals:

 Integrate XML support.

 Leverage Current ADO Knowledge